Zoning for Housing/Housing for All

 Housing for All

-Housing for All is the equity component of Zoning for Housing and will explore the extent of past discriminatory housing policies and their continued impact, especially on people of color and/or low-income.
+Housing for All is the equity component of Zoning for Housing and explored the extent of past discriminatory housing policies and their continued impact, especially on people of color and/or low-income.

-This initiative will also focus on how Alexandria can help ensure residual effects of past exclusionary housing provisions are identified and addressed in new policies under Zoning for Housing through the setting of equity goals and metrics for those policies.
+This initiative focused on how Alexandria can help ensure residual effects of past exclusionary housing provisions are identified and addressed in new policies under Zoning for Housing through the setting of equity goals and metrics for those policies.

 Learn More